-Ben Gurion airport is Israel's main international airport.
+Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 I love the convenient perks that Ben Gurion airport offers.
 I've traveled a lot - so I know that these perks are definitely not common in other airports:

-After landing, you are ushered right into the terminal without having to take any shuttles or buses.
+After landing, you are ushered straight into the terminal without having to take any shuttles or buses.

 Ben Gurion airport has only one main Terminal 3 from which all flights depart and arrive, except for a few charter or budget flights that fly from Terminal 1.
 On these flights only, you may need to take a bus from the airplane to the terminal because those airlines save on the expense of the jet-bridges.